Financial Management for Entrepreneurs Curriculum Initiative

-NACCE has partnered with Intuit to empower future entrepreneurs with the right financial management tools and skills required for long-term business success.
+NACCE has teamed up with Intuit to empower future entrepreneurs with the right financial management tools and skills required for long-term business success.

 Sign up for our Educator Resource Hub today to gain access to easy-to-use financial management for entrepreneurs curriculum!

 - Module 2 - Starting Your Business & Legal Structure

 - Module 4 - Profit & Loss Basics

 - Module 7 - How the Financial Statements Tie Together

 - Module 8 - Financial Statement Analysis - Ratio Analysis Part I

 - Module 9 - Financial Statement Analysis - Ratio Analysis Part 2